timescale/docs/timescaledb/how-to-guides/analytics/approximate_percentile.md

 ---
 ### Why use percentiles? <a id="why-use-percent"></a>

-In general, percentiles are useful for understanding the distribution of your data, for instance the 50% percentile, aka median of the data can be a more useful measure than average when there are outliers that would dramatically impact the average, but have a much smaller impact on the median.
-The median or 50th percentile means that in an ordered list of your data half of the data will be greater and half less, the 10% percentile would mean that 10% would fall below and 90% above the value returned and the 99th percentile would mean that 1% is above the value returned, 99% below.
-Outliers have less of an impact because their magnitude doesn't affect their percentile, only their order in the set, so the skew introduced by uncommon very large or very small values is reduced or eliminated.

 Let's look at an example with our generated data set, and lets say we want to find the worst apis, in an hour segment, so that we can identify poor performance, we'll start by using the Postgres [percentile_disc]() function for our percentiles: